tpmccallum/the_future_of_ethereum/the_future_of_ethereum.md

 There are more than 3 Ethereum testnets.
 These Ethereum testnets are sandboxes, used to simulate the Ethereum network and the Ethereum Virtual Machine (EVM).
 Ethereum's hybrid PoW/PoS implementation, Casper FFG, has been launched in its own testnet (not in production).
 The Casper FFG testnet went live around the 1st of January 2018.
-The following section is an early overview of the Casper FFG PoW/PoS hybrid consensus solution.
+The following section is an overview of the ideas behind the proposed PoW/PoS hybrid consensus solution; Casper FFG PoW/PoS.

 In PoW mining, a miner is set a challenge; finding a nonce.
 Finding the nonce is done by brute force and involves randomly guessing repeatedly until the nonce is discovered.
 This process is the